mwgabby-li/Mab/ReadMe.md

 * When hashing and versioning, include an explicit version number and size of the files.

 #### Easy
+* Run the ReadMe examples as part of the test suite.
 * Error themes.
 (After *Error changes* above.)
 * Localization support (see *Error changes* above.)
 * Constant support